winniengo/CribMapper/README.md

 CribMapper began as a clone of PadMapper.
-But it quickly outgrew its inspiration in features to begin including some of the different tools I used and wish existed in one easy-to-access one stop shop whenever I've apartment hunted.
+But it quickly outgrew its inspiration in features to begin including some of the different tools I used and wish existed in one easy-to-access site whenever I've apartment hunted.
 CribMapper is driven by my goal to create the only web application users will need and want to use to find their perfect rentals.